Index > Identify > Amphibians > Great Crested Newts >

 Bookmark and Share

-frog Great Crested Newts
+toad Great Crested Newts

-Latin name: Triturus cristatus
+Scientific name: Triturus cristatus

 Size: Up to 17cm in length

 Distribution: Found in low numbers in most parts of England, Wales and southern Scotland.
-Absent from Northern Ireland.
+Absent from Northern Ireland

-Months seen: February to October.
+Months seen: February to October

 Habitat: During spring and summer they can be found in, or near, ponds and streams.
-In autumn they hibernate on dry land.
+In autumn they hibernate on dry land

 Food: Insects, worms and slugs.
-The tadpoles eat aquatic insects, insect larvae, water fleas and worms.
+The tadpoles eat aquatic insects, insect larvae, water fleas and worms

 Special features: The great crested newt is a protected species.
 It is illegal to catch or handle great crested newts unless they are in immediate danger.